Jesssullivan/ChapelTests/README.md

 added 9/14/19:

 The thinking here is one could write a global, shorthand / tag-based note manager making use of an efficient tag gathering tool like the example here.
-Gone would the days of actually needing a note manager- when the need presents itself, one could just add a calendar item, todo, etc with a global tag syntax.
+Gone are the days of actually needing a note manager- when the need presents itself, one could just add a calendar item, todo, etc with a global tag syntax.

 The test uses $D for date: ```$D 09/14/19```